 Sharing a living space with others can be stressful, and conflicts may arise.
 We know that roommate conflict can be uncomfortable to deal with.
-However, there are benefits to experiencing conflict; these types of situations provide us with opportunities to strengthen our communication skills, better understand our values, and learn to compromise and negotiate; all of these are necessary real-world skills
+However, there are benefits to experiencing conflict; these types of situations provide us with opportunities to strengthen our communication skills, better understand our values, and learn to compromise and negotiate; all of these are necessary real-world skills.

 Space changes are a last resort in dealing with roommate conflict except in emergency situations (e.g., physical violence).
 Guest visitation, differences of backgrounds, and use of alcohol are not treated as emergency situations.
 Approved space changes may take place beginning of the third week of the semester (after two full weeks of classes).
 This gives the Office of Residence Life time to assign students that need assignments, process cancellations, and identify open spaces.
-Space changes maybe altered Fall 2021 due to COVID.